enebular/docs/en/GetStarted/Introduction.md

 ![createAsset](./../../img/GetStarted/Introduction-createAsset.png)

 Select `flow` for the asset type and give the flow a title.
-For the flow's default access permissions, this time just set it to `superdev`.
+For the flow's default access permissions, this time just set it to `edit, deploy, publish`.
 The category at the bottom can be set to anything appropriate.
 Press "Continue" to complete the creation.

 ![createAssetModal](./../../img/GetStarted/Introduction-createAssetModal.png)

 Once created you'll be taken to the flow details page.
 Press "Edit Flow".